Our commitments – Modern Slavery Act Transparency Statement

 Our relevant processes and procedures include, but are not limited to the following:

-• Our Third-Party Risk Management Procedure sets out due diligence to be conducted on our prospective and current outsourced and third-party service providers.We regularly measure the level of employee engagement using a model by an external consultant that specialises in the area of human capital management.
+• We regularly measure the level of employee engagement using a model by an external consultant that specialises in the area of human capital management.

 Measuring effectiveness of actions

-OCBC is cognisant of the importance of identifying and addressing the bank’s modern slavery risks.
+OCBC is cognisant of the importance of identifying and addressing the Bank’s modern slavery risks.
 We are committed to build upon our frameworks and processes to ensure we can review the effectiveness of actions taken to assess and address modern slavery risks in our operations and supply chains.

 As such, we periodically review the effectiveness of the relevant internal policies and how these have been implemented across our business areas.
 Such periodic reviews are carried out to ensure that internal policies and procedures remain relevant vis-à-vis current business practices and risks, and that best practices are gradually implemented where appropriate.
-We also conduct biennial employee engagement surveys, managed by an external vendor, to assess the level of employee engagement.
-The employee engagement score (71% for the last employee engagement survey conducted in 2021) serves as an indicator of the effectiveness of our actions taken to mitigate modern slavery risks.
+We also conduct annual employee engagement surveys, managed by an external vendor, to assess the level of employee engagement.
+The employee engagement score (79% for the last employee engagement survey conducted in 2023) serves as an indicator of the effectiveness of our actions taken to mitigate modern slavery risks.

 Consultation